Autumn Budget 2024: Will the Chancellor stimulate growth in the UK economy?

 Labour’s manifesto stated it would not increase taxes on working people - no increase in National Insurance, income tax rates or VAT - and there has been a subsequent commitment that corporation tax will be capped at the current rate of 25%.
 Given these commitments, where is there left to go to fill the deficit?

-While none of us have a crystal ball, we have to look to the perceived “wealth taxes” which would align with Labour policy.
+We also have to look to the perceived “wealth taxes” which would align with Labour policy.
 The rumoured move to align Capital Gains Tax (CGT) with income tax rates would be a huge blow to entrepreneurial businesses so we hope that is not the extreme measure taken in this Budget, however, an increase in the rate is likely.
 There may also be the removal of reliefs such as Business Asset Disposal Relief, albeit that would not realise a significant tax increase for the Treasury.
 Some of the potential changes to CGT could in fact lead to a tax revenue loss as it may encourage business owners and investors to retain assets.

 Another anticipated change is the potential increase in Inheritance Tax (IHT) either from a rate increase or by abolishing/amending IHT reliefs.
 However, there has been an increase in estates suffering IHT, with tax receipts to the exchequer increasing by £300m in the period from April 2024 to August 2024 compared to 2023.